amanbolat/furutsu/README.md

 - orange333
 - orange777
 - orange888

+### Option 2
+- Start the postgresql database using docker or natively
+- Run the server`PORT=9033 DB_CONN_STRING='postgres://postgres:postgres@127.0.0.1:5432/furutsu?sslmode=disable' MIGRATES_DIR=<path to migrates folder>  go run server/cmd/main.go`
+- Serve the SPA `cd web && npm run serve`

+ATTENTION: it was tested only on MacOS.
+If you use Linux or Windows machine you might have to do some tweaks.

 ## Task
 Develop an online e-commerce store for selling fruits, which contains the following features: